 LGBTQ Community Resources

-If you're thinking of hurting or killing yourself, please just stop.
+If you're thinking of harming yourself, please just stop.
 You are OK just the way you are.

 Visit the It Gets Better Project to see how others deal with what you're going through.